brainvisa/brainvisa.github.io/contributing.md

 | user has push access to `origin/<feature>` | push to [feature branch](#feature_branch) [with](#forking) or [without fork](#origin_branch) | [feature branch](#feature_branch) [with](#forking) or [without fork](#origin_branch) |
 | no push access       | [feature branch with fork](#forking) | [feature branch with fork](#forking) |

 Basically we handle multiple projects the same way as working in a single project, we just need to perform commit / push / pull request operations multiple times.
-But we just needed tools to help automatize at least update operations in multiple projects.
+But we just needed tools to help automate at least update operations in multiple projects.

 <a name="bv_maker_sources">